elindstr/iquest/README.md

 iQuest is our web dev bootcamp final project---a social app where friends battle for the highest trivia IQ.

+iQuest is deployed for demonstration on Render: [iquest.onrender.com](https://iquest.onrender.com).
+Note that our Render deployment uses a free instance that spins down every 30 minutes without activity; rebooting takes about 30 seconds.

 ## Table of Contents

 - [Description](#description)